MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/04-text-classification.md

 If you don't already have one in your subscription, you'll need to provision an **Azure AI Language service** resource.
 Additionally, use custom text classification, you need to enable the **Custom text classification & extraction** feature.

-1. In a browser, open the [Azure portal](https://portal.azure.com?azure-portal=true), and sign in with your Microsoft account.
+1. In a browser, open the Azure portal at `https://portal.azure.com`, and sign in with your Microsoft account.
-1. Select the search field at the top of the portal, search for **Azure AI services**, and create a **Language Service** resource.
+1. Select the search field at the top of the portal, search for `Azure AI services`, and create a **Language Service** resource.
 1. Select the box that includes **Custom text classification**.
 Then select **Continue to create your resource**.
 1. Create a resource with the following settings:
     - **Subscription**: *Your Azure subscription*.